microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/cli.md

 The image format of the the final customized image.

-Options: vhd, vhdx, qcow2, raw, and iso.
+Options: vhd, vhd-fixed, vhdx, qcow2, raw, and iso.

 At least one of `--output-image-format` and `--output-split-partitions-format` is required.

+The vhd-fixed option outputs a fixed size VHD image.
+This is the required format for VMs in Azure.

 When the output image format is set to iso, the generated image is a LiveOS iso image.
 For more details on this format, see: